quindar/quindar-angular/testing.md

 Backend testing is handled by running the shell script "backendLoadTest.sh".
 * This script runs through each type of API call in sequence and outputs the total amount of time taken for the given number of calls.
-* This test will automatically run the following tests:
+* This test will automatically run a specified number (default 50) of the following tests:
   - Attitude GET (attitudeGetTest.sh)
   - Attitude POST (attitudePostTest.sh)
   - RabbitMQ Simulation (rabbitMQSimTest.sh)